Cicadas Are Finally Gone, But They Left A Little Parting Gift

 “This is nature,” said Dihle.
 “How often do we get to see nature here in Baltimore?
 Where we can see the real progress.”

 The cicadas tend to only lay their eggs in branches that are the thickness of a pencil.
 They prefer oaks, maples, and fruit trees.
-You will rarely find them in evergreens.MORE NEWS: COVID-19 In Maryland: Hospitalizations Rise By 14, Fourth Day In A Row Of Increases
+You will rarely find them in evergreens.MORE NEWS: Caroline County Marine Veteran, Fitness Trainer Claims $40,000 VaxCash Prize

 This story was first published on July 6, 2021.